SANZIDA10/Numerical_Lab/README.md

 Curve fitting is the process of finding a mathematical function that best approximates a set of data points.
 In polynomial curve fitting, we fit a polynomial of degree m to n data points (xi, yi).

 Steps:
 1. Collect data points:
-     o	n pairs of (xi, yi).
+   - n pairs of (xi, yi).
-2. Choose the degree m of the polynomial: o	The polynomial has the form: y = a0 + a1x + a2x^2 + ⋯ + amx^m
+2. Choose the degree m of the polynomial:
+   - The polynomial has the form: y = a0 + a1x + a2x^2 + ⋯ + amx^m
 3. Form the normal equations:
-    o	Use the least squares method to minimize the sum of squared differences between actual and predicted values:
+   - Use the least squares method to minimize the sum of squared differences between actual and predicted values:
      ∑(yi – polynomial)^2
-    o	This gives a system of linear equations in the unknown coefficients a0, a1 ,..., am.
+   - This gives a system of linear equations in the unknown coefficients a0, a1 ,..., am.
-4. Solve the system using Gaussian Elimination: o	Find the coefficients a0, a1, ..., am.
+4. Solve the system using Gaussian Elimination:
+   - Find the coefficients a0, a1, ..., am.
 5. Result:
-    o	The polynomial function y = a0 + a1x +...+ amx^m approximates the given data.
+   - The polynomial function y = a0 + a1x +...+ amx^m approximates the given data.

 #### Polynomial Code
 ```cpp